Laura Purser-Rose: Professional career

 As a result of her softball achievements, Purser-Rose was invited to spring training by the women's professional baseball team, the Colorado Silver Bullets.
-Prior to joining the Silver Bullets, she trained with the Oklahoma Sooners baseball men's team for three weeks.
-Purser-Rose made the team and played with them for the entirety of the 1997 season.
-Although she played softball since a young age, she was required to learn how to pitch in baseball "from scratch."
+Before joining them, she trained with the Oklahoma Sooners baseball men's team for three weeks.
+She made the team and played with them for the entirety of the 1997 season.
+Although she had played softball since a young age, she was required to learn how to pitch in baseball "from scratch".
 During her rookie season with the Silver Bullets, they toured the United States playing against men's semi-professional teams in big-league parks.
-Prior to playing in Fenway Park, she asked if a woman had ever signed their name on the inside wall of the Green Monster.
-Upon being told no, she became the first woman to sign her name on the wall.
-In 1999, Purser-Rose was invited to Tokyo to observe and help implement the selection of a Japan women's national baseball team.
+Prior to playing in Fenway Park, she asked if a woman had ever signed her name on the inside wall of the Green Monster.
+Being told not, she became the first woman to sign her name on the wall.
+In 1999, she was invited to Tokyo to observe and help implement the selection of a Japan women's national baseball team.

 Following her rookie season, Purser-Rose played professional baseball for the Durham Dragons and Tampa Bay Firestix.
-In 2004, Purser-Rose was named to the inaugural roster for the United States women's national baseball team to compete in several tournaments over the summer.
+In 2004, she was named to the inaugural roster for the United States women's national baseball team to compete in several tournaments that summer.
 She pitched their first complete game at the International Baseball Federation World Cup of Women's Baseball against Australia.
 The following year, she accepted a coaching position with Everglades High School and led the team to a 19–7 record.
 She left the position in her second year to accept a federal government position.